DALL-E image generator

-First revealed in January 2021, DALL-E uses a modified version of large language model GTP-3 to generate images.
+Developed by OpenAI and first revealed in January 2021, DALL-E uses a modified version of large language model GTP-3 to generate images.
 DALLE-2, which generates more diverse, higher resolution images faster, was released in May 2022.

-DALL-E has been praised by researchers and commentators for for the ease with which it makes it possible to create highly realistic, if surprising and weird, images and artwork at high speed.
+DALL-E has been praised by researchers and commentators for the ease with which it makes it possible to create highly realistic, if surprising and weird, images and artwork at high speed.

 Others, however, have pointed out the software's technical limitations, and ethical and legal risks, including: